 WFPA Helps Draft Legislation Setting Harvesting Guidelines

 Through WFPA, private forest landowners have played an important role in helping draft legislation to define the current best practices in harvesting.
-This landmark legislation, known as the Forests and Fish Law, created guidelines for harvesting that allows private forest landowners to remain economically productive while protecting fish and wildlife habitat and Washington’s cool, clean water.
+This landmark legislation, known as the Forests & Fish Law, created guidelines for harvesting that allows private forest landowners to remain economically productive while protecting fish and wildlife habitat and Washington’s cool, clean water.